alone412/Bad_OnePlus13r/README.md

-# Wild Kernels for Android
+# Wild+×br0k3n Kernels for Android

 ## Your warranty is no longer valid!